omjindal012/namaste-react/Lecture-2/README.md

 You're making the callback return a Promise, not a cleanup function or undefined — which React doesn’t know how to handle.
 This causes unexpected behavior or warnings.

 You can't make useEffect itself async because it would return a Promise, which React can't use for cleanup.
 Instead, declare an async function inside the effect and call it.

+# Single Responsibility Principle

+- Each class or function must have only a single responsibility
+- This helps in testing and debugging

+# Chunking/ CodeSplitting/ DynamicBundling/ Lazy loading/ Ondemand Loading/ Dynamic Import